Variations without repetition

 Vk(n)=n(n−1)(n−2)...(n−k+1)=(n−k)!n!

-n! we call the factorial of the number n, which is the product of the first n natural numbers.
-The notation with the factorial is only clearer and equivalent.
-For calculations, it is fully sufficient to use the procedure resulting from the combinatorial rule of product.
+n! is called the factorial of n, which is the product of the first n natural numbers.
+The factorial notation is clearer and equivalent.
+For calculations, it is sufficient to use the procedure derived from the combinatorial rule of product.

 Foundation of combinatorics in word problems